Chase Harrison (adopted child)

+Chase Harrison (born Dmitry Alekseyevich Yakovlev, Дмитрий Алексеевич Яковлев; November 1, 2006 – July 8, 2008), known in Russia as Dima Yakovlev (Дима Яковлев), was a Russian child adopted by an American family from Purcellville, Virginia, who died of heat stroke after being locked inside a parked car for nine hours.
+This event and its resulting legal proceedings, where the boy's adoptive father was acquitted of involuntary manslaughter, prompted Russia to create the Dima Yakovlev Law prohibiting U.S. citizens from adopting Russian children among other sanctions.

 Adoption

 Dima Yakovlev was born in 2006 in the Pskov Oblast.
 His mother had previously been raised in an orphanage.
-Shortly after his birth, he was placed in the Pskov Regional Children’s Home for children with organic lesions of the central nervous system and mental disorders, located in the town of Pechory.
+Shortly after his birth, he was placed in the Pskov Regional Children's Home for children with organic lesions of the central nervous system and mental disorders, located in the town of Pechory.
 His mother gave written consent for possible adoption.
 Several unsuccessful attempts were made to place the child with a Russian family.
 Eventually, an American couple, Miles Harrison and Carol Lynn Eckmann-Harrison, expressed their intention to adopt him and made three trips to Russia for that purpose.
 Miles Harrison was the executive director of the consulting company Project Solutions Group in Herndon, Virginia.
-On February 21, 2008, the Pskov Regional Court granted permission for the Harrisons to adopt Dima Yakovlev.
+On February 21, 2008, the Pskov Regional Court granted permission for the Harrisons to adopt Dima.
 After the adoption, he received the surname of his adoptive parents, Harrison, and his given name, Chase.

-At the end of 2012, Russian media reported that Dima Yakovlev’s biological grandparents claimed they had attempted to obtain custody of the child during the adoption process but were refused.
+At the end of 2012, Russian media reported that Dima's biological grandparents claimed they had attempted to obtain custody of the child during the adoption process but were refused.

-On December 25, 2012, the Investigative Committee of the Russian Federation announced that it had initiated a preliminary inquiry into media reports alleging that the child’s relatives were prevented from obtaining custody of Dima Yakovlev.
+On December 25, 2012, the Investigative Committee of the Russian Federation announced that it had initiated a preliminary inquiry into media reports alleging that the child’s relatives were prevented from obtaining custody of Dima.

 According to media reports, procedural violations occurred during the adoption process.
 Handwriting experts confirmed that the grandmother’s signature on documents renouncing adoption had been forged.

 Death

 Three months after the adoption, on July 8, 2008, at the age of 21 months, Dima died after being left by Miles Harrison for nine hours inside a locked GMC Yukon on a day when the temperature reached 32 °C (90 °F).
 Harrison had strapped the boy into the back seat at their home in Purcellville, Virginia, and left the vehicle parked near his office in Herndon (about 40 km from Purcellville), mistakenly believing that he had dropped his son off at a KinderCare daycare center in Ashburn along the way.
-Meteorologists noted that at 32 °C, the temperature inside a closed car can reach 54 °C (129 °F).
+Meteorologists noted that, at an ambient temperature of 32 °C, the temperature inside a closed car can reach 54 °C (129 °F).
 During the investigation, Miles Harrison stated that he had intended to take the child to daycare but, rushing to work, forgot to do so.